gladsonvm/pii_filter/README.md

 ### Start Service

- - First create a virtualenv and install and run
+ - First create a virtualenv and run
    - `pip install -r requirements.txt`

 `pyminizip` needs to be installed and same is used to set password to zip files.